 - Permits typically only required for driveways or areas where water runoff is an issue

 - Creating a substrate/foundation can be more involved

 - Requires more extensive construction for slopping or elevated applications

-When choosing between stone paving and timber decking, you’ll want to take into account a few factors:
+When choosing between stone paving vs timber decking, you’ll want to take into account a few factors: